- Compared: price tier The Light Mount is placed in the same premium price tier as Corsair K70 Pro.

 FAQ

 Yes.
-Reviews repeatedly call it whisper-quiet or one of the quietest mechanical keyboards they tested, though it is not completely silent.
+Reviewers repeatedly call it one of the quietest or most muted mechanical keyboards they have used, though several note it is not completely silent.

 Consider This Instead